Errol Étienne

+Errol Etienne at his opening show at the South Beach House Gallery in Point Roberts Washington U.S.A. in December 2004.

 Errol Herbert Russel Étienne (1941–2011) was an artist in many media including watercolor, oil and acrylic painting.
 His watercolors can be found in museums, travelling exhibitions as well as in private collections.
 Much of his bright and animated work was inspired by his time living in the Florida Keys.

 Étienne was born in Edinburgh, Scotland in 1941, but spent most of his childhood in Quebec province, Canada.
 At the age of 27, in 1978, he graduated from the Art Center College of Design in Los Angeles, California.
 He was also elected Senior Academician of the Royal Canadian Academy.
 He has exhibited his work in many cities from around the world including Paris, London, Sydney and New York.
 His work in animation includes design, editing and production of an IMAX production featuring of some of his paintings.
 He won an Emmy in Australia for animation.